e-lab-FREE/RPi_Proxy/README.md

 SECRET = test_1
 ```

 *  `strat-video.sh` - change the video_server and video_port with the info of your video server (with janus installed).
-Also cahnge the following parameters: usb_camera, video_width, video_height, video_height and video_frame, with the ones that your camare.
+Also change the following parameters: usb_camera, video_width, video_height, video_height and video_frame, with the ones that your camare.

 ```sh